-To operate the CN8600 from an Internet browser, begin by logging in:
+To operate the KN1000A from an Internet browser, begin by logging in:

-Open your browser and specify the IP address of the CN8600 you want to access in the browser's URL location bar.
+- 1. Open your browser and specify the IP address of the KN1000A you want to access in the browser's URL location bar. - Note: 1.

-The default IP address for non-DHCP environment is 192.168.0.60.

-Note: 1.
 For security purposes, a login string may have been set by the administrator.
 If so, you must include a forward slash and the login string along with the IP address when you log in.
-For example:

-192.168.0.100/CN8600

-If you don't know the IP address and login string, ask your Administrator.

-2. If you are the administrator, and are logging in for the first time, the various ways to determine the CN8600's IP address are described in the Appendix on page 127.
+For example: 192.168.0.100/KN1000A. - 2.
+If you are the administrator, and are logging in for the first time, the various ways to determine the KN1000A's IP address are described in the Appendix on page 146. - 2.
+If a Security Alert dialog box appears, Accept the certificate it can be trusted.
+(See Trusted Certificates, page 157, for details.)

-(Continues on next page.)

-(Continued from previous page.)

-2. A Security Alert screen (or dialog box) appears.
-Accept the certificate - it can be trusted.
-(See Trusted Certificates, page 136, for details.)
-If a second certificate appears, accept it as well.

-Note: The Security Alert screen's appearance varies depending on the browser version.

-The CN8600 login page appears:
+The KN1000A login page appears:

-- Provide a valid Username and Password (set by the CN8600 administrator), then click Login to continue. - Note: 1.
-If you are the administrator, and are logging in for the first time, use the default Username: administrator; and the default Password: password.
-For security purposes, we strongly recommend you remove these and give yourself a unique Username and Password (see Download, page 61). - 2.
-If you supplied an invalid login, the authentication routine will return this message: Invalid Username or Password.
+- 3. Provide a valid Username and Password, then click Login to continue. - Note: 1.
+If you are logging in for the first time, use the default Username: administrator; and Password: password.
+For security purposes, we strongly recommend that you change these to something unique (see User Management, page 24). - 2.
+If you supplied an invalid login, you will get the message: Invalid Username or Password.
 Please try again.
 If you see this message, log in again being careful with the Username and Password.